Update: December 30th, 2008

 <script type="text/javascript" src="firefox2-registerFeedHandler.js"></script>

-<!-- add as many field as you wish.
+<!-- add as many fields as you wish.

-Each field called 'args' will be appended to content handler URI.
+Each field called 'args' will be appended to the content handler URI.

 -->